Binueral-beats/arisen/plugins/COMMUNITY.md

 # Community Plugin List

-This file contains a list of community authored plugins for `nodrsn` and APIs/tools that are associated with plugins, acting as a directory of the community authored plugins that are available.
+This file contains a list of community authored plugins for `aos` and APIs/tools that are associated with plugins, acting as a directory of the community authored plugins that are available.

 Third parties are encouraged to make pull requests to this file (`develop` branch please) in order to list new related projects.